oliviawestmacottssw/SSW.Rules.Content/rules/do-you-ensure-your-client-projects-who-dont-use-full-scrum-at-least-have-a-mini-review/rule.md

 2. Look at the backlog (if just using Kanban this might be the same as the board)
 3. Ask what has been done since the last Mini-Review (or the start of the project)
 4. Ask what will be worked on next
-5. See if the current booking remaining is sufficient... i.e. book in more time as needed
+5. See if the current booking remaining is sufficient... i.e. book in more time as needed​

 Ideally, the account manager would be a good person for this.